controlm/automation-api-quickstart/101-howto-build-docker-containers-for-controlm/README.md

-## How to dynamically provision a Control-M Agent using a Docker container
+## How to build docker containers for Control-M

 To build container image of Control-M/Agent:
 ```bash